kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 -->

-* Provide a secure, idiomatic CSI API to efficiently identify changes between two arbitrary pairs of CSI volume snapshots of the same volume.
+* Provide a secure, idiomatic CSI API to efficiently identify changes between two arbitrary pairs of CSI volume snapshots of the same block volume.
 * The API can efficiently and reliably relay large amount of changed block data from the storage provider back to the user, without exhausting cluster resources, nor introducing flaky resource spikes and leaks.
-* The blast radius of API failure should be sufficiently isolated from the rest of the CSI architecture with no knock-on effects on other CSI components.
+* The blast radius of component failure should be sufficiently isolated from the rest of the cluster.
-* Storage providers can opt in to expose their CBT functionality to Kubernetes via this new API.
-This API remains an optional component of the CSI architecture.
+* This API remains an optional component of the CSI framework.
+Storage providers can opt in to expose their CBT functionality to Kubernetes via this new API.
-* Enable CBT for raw block volumes as well as file system PV that are backed by block volumes.
+* Provide CBT support for both block as well as file system mode (backed by block volume) persistent volumes.
-* Support provider-specific user input parameters such as block size, fixed-sized vs. variable-sized blocks etc., without leaking provider-specific implementation into CSI.

 ### Non-Goals